daveyarwood/blog.djy.io/src/_posts/2021-03-29-why-im-rewriting-alda-in-go-and-kotlin.md

   write a function with a very specific type like `MapIntToInt` or `FilterString`.
 It would be silly to have to implement such a function again and again, every time I needed to do it with a different combination of types.
-  So, I gave up and embraced the Go Way instead, which is to just to use `for` loops and do things imperatively.
+  So, I gave up and embraced the Go Way instead, which is to just use `for` loops and do things imperatively.

   Another thing about Go that I find cumbersome is that there is more ceremony